 So, how to make a 5 minute presentation?
 What should I cram into my presentation?
 Is it okay if I cut this out?
 What information is valuable to the audience?

-The struggle is real guys.
+The struggle is real, guys.
 The five-minute presentation, though intriguing to your audience (no one likes to sit through a one-hour-feels-like-a-decade kind of talk), is a nuisance when you have to decide what to cut and what to put in.
-It may just seem as if everything happens in a blink of an eye.
+It may seem like everything happens in a blink of an eye.

-The clock is ticking, but you can keep your panic attack at bay with our step-by-step guide, complete with free topics and examples.
+The clock is ticking, but you can keep your panic attack at bay with our step-by-step guide with free topics and examples.
 Get the full lowdown on how make 5-minute presentation for a team meeting, college class, sales pitch, or wherever else you need it!
 So, let’s check out 5-minute presentation samples!

 - The danger of cyberbullying